Tension-free Vaginal Sling

-Stress incontinence in women involves frequent involuntary passing of urine during certain activities that put strain or pressure on your bladder, such as coughing or laughing.
-The tension-free vaginal tape (TVT) procedure is primarily intended to provide sufficient support for a sagging urethra.
+Stress incontinence in women involves frequent involuntary passing of urine during certain activities that put strain or pressure on the bladder, such as coughing or laughing.
+The Tension-Free Vaginal Tape (TVT) procedure is primarily intended to provide sufficient support for a sagging urethra.
 As a result, during vigorous movements such as coughing, the urethra remains closed and does not cause accidental release of urine.

-General anesthesia or local anesthesia is administered during the surgery.
-The surgery may last for 30-35 minutes.
+General anaesthesia or local anaesthesia is administered during the surgery and the surgery may last for about 30-35 minutes.

 Some of the benefits of the surgery include:

 TVT surgery generally causes minimal pain and discomfort.
 You can resume daily activities within 1 to 2 weeks.
 However, it is recommended that you refrain from driving for at least 2 weeks and from sexual intercourse or other strenuous activities for 6 weeks.